 In this case, your baby will be intolerant of breast milk.
 They will have diarrhea as soon as human milk or a formula containing lactose is introduced.
 If it’s not recognized and treated early on, the condition can be life-threatening.

 The diarrhea can cause dehydration and electrolyte loss.
 The condition can be treated easily by giving the baby a lactose-free infant formula instead of milk.

 Occasionally, a type of lactose intolerance called developmental lactose intolerance occurs when a baby is born prematurely.
 This is because lactase production in the baby begins later in the pregnancy, after at least 34 weeks.

 The symptoms of lactose intolerance typically occur between 30 minutes and two hours after eating or drinking a milk or dairy product.
 Symptoms may include:

 The symptoms can range from mild to severe.
 The severity depends on how much lactose was consumed and how much lactase the person has actually made.

-If you are experiencing cramps, bloating, and diarrhea after drinking milk or eating and drinking milk products, your doctor may want to test you for lactose intolerance.
+If you’re experiencing cramps, bloating, and diarrhea after drinking milk or eating and drinking milk products, your doctor may want to test you for lactose intolerance.
 Confirmatory tests measure lactase activity in the body.
 These tests include:

-This blood test measures your body’s reaction to a liquid that contains high lactose levels.
+A lactose intolerance test is a blood test that measures your body’s reaction to a liquid that contains high lactose levels.